 We planned to arrive into our campsites around 4pm while it was still light.
 That gave us time to set up the RV, light a campfire and stretch our legs with a walk around the site.
-It’s also recommended you don’t drive at dawn or dusk as moose and deer venture out onto the roads.
+It’s also recommended not to drive at dawn or dusk as moose and deer venture onto the roads.

-When you’re planning how long journeys will take, Google Maps tends to underestimate the time it takes in an RV.
-We downloaded the free Navmii Canada GPS app which was more accurate.
-It works offline if you don’t have phone data and you can also get it to show your nearest fuel stations.
+When planning how long journeys will take, Google Maps tends to underestimate the time it takes to travel in an RV.
+We downloaded the free Navmii Canada GPS app which we found was more accurate.
+It works offline if you don’t have phone data and you can also get it to show you nearest fuel stations – helpful when you’re in the middle of nowhere.
 A good old-fashioned paper road map is useful too in case you can’t get a phone signal.

-The quickest route from A to B is usually via the highways.
+The quickest route from A to B is usually via the highway.
 But if you get off the main roads there’s more to see, so factor in plenty of time in case you spot something interesting along the way – the Roadtrippers website has some good ideas.
-The joy of RVing is that you can just pull over and stop and make a cup of tea or rustle up some lunch whenever you feel like it.
+The joy of RVing is you can just pull over and stop and make a cup of tea or have lunch when you feel like it.

 What facilities do campsites have?

 You’ve also got wildlife all around you.
-We had gophers popping up around us in Regina Beach and a raccoon who raided next door’s cool box and was chomping on a cereal bar in Killarney Provincial Park.
-Though you need to be careful not to leave food out in areas where there are bears around (though we never saw one despite cooking steaks on the RV hob one evening).
+We had gophers popping up in Regina Beach and a raccoon who raided next door’s cool box for cereal bars in Killarney Provincial Park.
+Though you need to be careful not to leave food out in areas where there are bears.

 Is it hard to drive an RV?

-Do make a note of the RV’s width and height just in case you have to go through a small space or a low bridge.
-The gas tank takes a while to fill up (our record was $200 worth of fuel) and if you’re going faster, like on the long straight roads of the prairies, you’ll get through fuel quicker.
+Do make a note of the RV’s width and height just in case you have to go through a small space or low bridge.
+The gas tank takes a while to fill up (our record was $200 of fuel) and if you’re going faster, like on long straight prairie roads, you get through fuel quicker.

-It can be harder to find somewhere to park up if you’re stopping off in towns and cities.
+It can be hard to find somewhere to park up if you’re stopping in towns and cities.
 It’s a good idea to research parking lots in advance.
-Some have extra-large spaces designed for RVs or otherwise be prepared to practice your parallel parking skills if you’re parking on the street.
+Some have extra-large spaces for RVs or otherwise be prepared to practice your parallel parking skills if parking on the street.

 What about the dreaded RV waste disposal?